 Consider ways to make it easier for employees

-When it comes to password security, it is unrealistic to expect staff to remember increasingly complicated passwords.
+‘Strong’ passwords, which are lengthy, complicated and full of unusual symbols have been the preferred barrier in recent years, but they may actually cause a bigger problem.
 In fact, research shows that users are likely to write down trickier passwords, undermining their strength.
 Instead, organisations should take steps like reminding people what the password structure is before they try to enter it, or letting them look it up instead of only telling them at reset.
-They could use approaches which let staff set complex but memorable passwords, or two-factor authentication or alternatives to passwords to make authentication easier.
+They could use approaches which let staff set complex but memorable passwords, two-factor authentication or alternatives to passwords to make authentication easier.
 It is also vital that everyone who needs digital services to fulfil their role can get easy access to them, so they don’t resort to sharing passwords with other people to ‘get the job done’.